The Commonplace

 0.24

 Design of this work: a systematic literature review and meta‑synthesis of empirical findings from peer‑reviewed journals (2020–2025), based on 17 publications.
-Other null_result high study design / review methodology
+Other null_result study design / review methodology

 n=17